-- All out-of-class assignments must be word-processed, double-spaced, on one side of standard-sized paper (8.5 x 11 inches) with top/bottom margins of 1 inch and left/right margins of 1.25 inches. - When computers are provided, in-class writing assignments must follow the same format as describe above.
+- All out-of-class assignments must be word-processed, double-spaced, on one side of standard-sized paper (8.5 x 11 inches) with top/bottom margins of 1 inch and left/right margins of 1.25inches. - When computers are provided, in-class writing assignments must follow the same format as describe above.
 When computers are not provided, students will write clearly in blue or black ink on one side of standard-sized, lined paper. - Assignments must have the four-line MLA header student's name, instructor's name, course number and section, and date due in the upper left corner. - All in-class writing assignments are due in class on the date they are assigned.
-Class absences do not cancel this policy.
+Class absences do not cancel this policy. - Assignments must be submitted to the instructor in the classroom.
+Papers placed in the instructor's mailbox or emailed will not be accepted unless prior arrangements have been made.